 Please visit https://www.animalsasia.org/ to find out more about the incredible work they do.

-Inspiration Animals in action basically.
-Things that are colourful, working with my hands, reading, meeting friends, drinking wine, attending workshops, going to book festivals, hanging around with my family, walking the dogs, and travelling when I get the chance.
+I am also inspired by colour, working with my hands, making stuff, reading, meeting friends, going to book festivals and art galleries, hanging around with my family, walking my dogs, feeding my chickens and travelling when I get the chance.